lunarring/tac/docs/whitepaper.md

 ### Merge Block

-Once a proto block’s instructions have been executed and validated, the resulting changes form a **merge block**:
+Once a proto block's instructions have been executed and validated, the resulting changes form a **merge block**:

 - **Code Differences**: All new, modified, or deleted sections of code referencing a known snapshot (commit hash).
 - **New or Updated Tests**: Additional tests that verify the updated functionality.